YinJC/uk-tex-faq/FAQ-bibstrtl.md

----
-layout: page
-title: 'String too long' in BibTeX
+# 'String too long' in BibTeX
----

 The BibTeX diagnostic ''Warning&ndash;you've exceeded 1000, the `global-string-size`, for entry `foo` usually arises